csatuic/cs361-website/docs/lectures/lecture01.md

 memory=4GB # Limits VM memory in WSL 2 to 4 GB
 processors=2 # Limits the WSL 2 VM to two processor cores
 ```
+* WSL2 also does what it can to not gobble up your memory, but you can also manually
+  force it to flush its cache (and return that memory to the host OS) by running
+  the command `echo 1 > /proc/sys/vm/drop_caches`.
+See [here](https://devblogs.microsoft.com/commandline/memory-reclaim-in-the-windows-subsystem-for-linux-2/) for more info.

 ## Totally optional but useful.